 For me personally, it didn’t work because managing your own group board takes time.
-I tried with two of my boards and eventually I had to close one of them because people wouldn’t follow the rules, spam my boards with affiliate links or their products.
+I tried with two of my boards and eventually I had to close one of them because many pinners wouldn’t follow the rules, and spam my boards with affiliate links or their products.
 Too much trouble, in my opinion, for a small win of a few followers.

-Good news is that for Pinterest, a new pin for your old post is actually considered as “fresh” content.
+The good news is that for Pinterest, a new pin for your old post is actually considered “fresh” content.
 This means you don’t even have to create new posts every day.

 If you didn’t realize that yet, people come to Pinterest to save ideas for the near future, and so Pinterest content is often seasonal or related to holidays.